This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 4. Wonderground / Underbelly (seasonal)

 After the London Eye, you’ll likely next come across the Underbelly pop-up performance area (seasonal so not all year round) which contains lots of bars, food kiosks, amusements and a theatre.
-Ticket prices for the shows vary but the site is free admission so enjoy a beer in the ‘secret garden’ during the summer months, or in winter, grab a mulled wine or hot cider in the wintery Rekorderlig Lodge.
+Ticket prices for the shows vary but the site is free admission so enjoy a beer in the ‘secret garden’ during the summer months, or if you are visiting England in winter, grab a mulled wine or hot cider in the wintery Rekorderlig Lodge.

 5. Southbank Centre and Festival Hall / Food Market